emannavarro/CS_149_OS_Project/README.md

 Designated: Ali Zargari, Aaron Ooi

 After creating the first process and initializing all its data structures, the process manager repeatedly receives and processes one command at a time from the commander process (read via the pipe).
-On receiving a Q command, the process manager executes the next instruction of the currently running simulated process, increments program counter value (except for For R instructions), increments Time, and then performs scheduling.
+On receiving a Q command, the process manager executes the next instruction of the currently running simulated process, increments program counter userInteger (except for For R instructions), increments Time, and then performs scheduling.
 Note that scheduling may involve performing context switching.

 On receiving a U command, the process manager moves the first simulated process in the blocked queue to the ready state queue array.
 On receiving a P command, the process manager spawns a new reporter process.
 On receiving a T command, the process manager first spawns a reporter process and then terminates after termination of the reporter process.
 The process manager ensures that no more than one reporter process is running at any moment.